 With the looming book launch scheduled for February 8, 2023, I planned a ramp up strategy prior to the launch.
 I produced a movie trailer video and then made 15-second and 30-second versions.
 This video was emailed out to my contact list and posted on my social channels.

 A month out before the book launch I developed an invite and emailed it out to my contact list.
 I then personally sent a PDF and handed out invitations to friends, family and clients.
 We set up an Eventbrite invitation and posted the launch event on LinkedIn and Facebook.
 We then monitored all the RSVP’s and made two follow up posts prior to the actual event.
 We had 180 confirmed guests, but we were uncertain who would show on a Wednesday in early February.

 It was equally important that we selected that evening.
-Alpine Country Club had just reopened for the season and the club was open for its popular dinner and bar service on Wednesdays.
-Having been at Alpine for 13-years, many members walked over from the restaurant to the ballroom to see who they were easily able to beat me in golf; I had been writing a novel, which was the reason for my performance on the course.
+Alpine Country Club had just reopened for the season, and the club was open for its popular dinner and bar service on Wednesdays.
+Having been at Alpine for 13-years, many members walked over from the restaurant to the ballroom to see who they were easily able to beat in golf; I had been writing a novel, which was the reason for my performance on the course.

-It also helped that a full page article appeared in my hometown newspaper, The Cranston, Herald, and in the Warwick Beacon, where I once worked as a rookie reporter.
+It also helped that a full page article appeared in my hometown newspaper, The Cranston Herald, and in the Warwick Beacon, where I once worked as a rookie reporter.
 Honestly, I could not have written a better article myself about my book than what Mike Levesque wrote.

 As those first people trickled into the book launch on the evening of February 8th, I did not know what to expect.
 Was the Governor really coming?
 Would the press show?
-The latter would happen, but the Governor would send me a citation and plug my book at a Chamber event.
+The latter would happen, but the Governor would send me a citation and speak about my book at a Chamber event.

 The end result – about two hundred people came in and out that night.
 From colleagues to clients, high school friends to Alpine pals, and of course family, the night was one for the ages for me.
 It also generated my single greatest book sales to date.